HomeSpan/HomeSpan/docs/Reference.md

 ## *SpanService()*

 This is a **base class** from which all HomeSpan Services are derived, and should not be directly instantiated.
-Rather, to create a new Service, instantiate one of HomeSpan Services defined in the [Service](ServiceList.md) namespace.
+Rather, to create a new Service instantiate one of the HomeSpan Services defined in the [Service](ServiceList.md) namespace.

 * `SpanService()`